Biohazardyee/courses/SUPINFO/Year 1/Courses/3APIS/Day 2/Exercices/express/Test/README.md

 ## Error Responses

-- `403`: Missing `value: user` header or insufficient admin privileges
+- `403`: Missing authentication header or insufficient privileges
+  - Use `value: user` for basic access
+  - Use `value: admin` for product management
 - `400`: Invalid data
 - `404`: Product/item not found

-**Note:** Product creation, modification, and deletion operations (marked with *) may require admin access beyond the basic user authentication.